Brady throws for 379 yards, 4 TDs, Bucs beat Cowboys 31-29

 The Bucs, hoping to become the first team to repeat as champions since Brady led the 2003 and 2004 New England Patriots to consecutive titles, turned the ball over four times.

-“We won,” the quarterback said, “but we know it was far from perfect.”
+“We won,” the five-time Super Bowl MVP said, “but we know it was far from perfect.”

 For Brady, a seven-time champion, it was the 300th regular-season start in a sparkling 22-year career — a record for a quarterback.
 The 44-year-old also joined Drew Brees as the only players to throw for 300-plus yards in a game 100 times.